Pioneer Park (2:07)

 Points of Pioneer Park

-A Fairbanks family favorite, the playground is located at the center of the park and is designed for several age groups with an animal train and three climbers.
-(Stay tuned for the new cable climber and ADA accessible play equipment scheduled for installation in the fall of 2011!)
+A Fairbanks family favorite, the playground is located at the center of the park and is designed for several age groups with an animal train, swings, spiral slide, net climber, and additional play areas.

 Looking for a relaxed dinner after a busy day of adventures?
-Head to the Alaska Salmon Bake — the only one in Fairbanks — where you’ll enjoy all the food you like, surrounded by a historic park filled with old buildings and mining equipment.
-Take your pick of Fire Grilled Alaskan salmon, Beer Battered Cod, or prime rib, cooked to perfection.
+Head to the Alaska Salmon Bake — the only one in Fairbanks — where you’ll enjoy an array of fine dining, surrounded by a historic park filled with rustic buildings and mining equipment.
+Take your pick of fire grilled Alaskan salmon, beer battered cod, or prime rib, cooked to perfection.

-These nightly music performances are sponsored by the Fairbanks Arts Association.
-They are held at the gazebo at 7 p.m. throughout the summer.
+These music performances are sponsored by the Fairbanks Arts Association.
+They are held at the gazebo throughout the summer.
 Bring a chair or blanket to sit on as bench seating is limited.
-Admission: Free.

-On the north side of the park along the edge of the Chena River, sits Alaska Outdoor Rentals & Guides providing one of Fairbanks’ few, outdoor family adventure activities.
-Alaska Outdoors rents kayaks, canoes, and bicycles for half-days, a day, or by the week.
-In addition, they outfits adventurers and hunters for wilderness, fly-in trips, they have a retail store for paddling gear, and they are the local dealer for Thule cargo… ...more
+On the north side of the park along the edge of the Chena River, Canoe Alaska provides one of Fairbanks’ few, outdoor family adventure activities.
+Canoe Alaska rents kayaks, canoes, and bicycles for half-days, a day, or by the week.

 Pioneer Park